Chetan-Chinchulkar/Chetan-Chinchulkar/README.md

 ## 🙋‍♂️ An Overview About Me:

 - 🔭 I'm B.Tech.
 '24 Graduate  in Engineering Physics from <a href="iitg.ac.in"> IIT Guwahati </a> .
-- 🌱 I’m currently learning Data Structures and Algorithms and Cybersecurity.
+- 🌱 I’m currently learning tech that interests me
-- 🧑🏻‍💻 I've worked on various projects in our College
+- 🧑🏻‍💻 I've worked on various projects on development
 -  ⚡ I like **reading books and swimming**
 - 👯 I’m looking to collaborate on Full Stack Development and Cybersecurity
 <!-- - 📫 How to **reach me** **chetanchinchulkar.1802@gmail.com**-->